Waimea Sugar Mill Camp Museum, Kauai

 Visit the Faye Museum at Waimea Plantation Cottages to see photos and exhibits about Hans Faye and the sugar plantation.
 Waimea Plantation Cottages is adjacent to the Sugar Mill Camp.
 It is a resort comprised of restored plantation cottages dating from the 1880s to the 1930s.

-Vacation Rentals near Waimea Sugar Mill Museum
+Key Features of Waimea Sugar Mill Camp Museum

 Show Form